 How do you know you’re using the right solutions?

 Our teaching and data management methods must change as we evolve and endure changing learning environments.
 Sometimes this is within our control, as we observe our current practices aren’t a good fit for the changing times.
-However, as we observed during the pandemic, our teaching practices and software solutions sometimes evolve outside our control through necessity.
+However, as we observed during the pandemic, our teaching practices and special education software solutions sometimes evolve outside our control through necessity.

 How do you know if you’re using the right solutions?
 Consider the following questions.